Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Analytical validity and disclosure risk

-To evaluate the validity for specific outcomes we assume that the analyst is interested in looking at the data at a very detailed geographical level.
-Figures \ref{fig:wage} and \ref{fig:frgn} provide results for two different outcomes computed at the ZIP code level.
-We note that the synthetic data contain geocodes on the same level of detail as in the original data.
-Thus, the analyst would be very flexible in defining the geographical area she is interested in.
-We choose the ZIP code level for three reasons: First, we need a sensible strategy to cluster all the data for Bavaria.
-The ZIP code offers a natural way of clustering the data on a very detailed level without the necessity of specifying arbitrary boundaries for setting up the clusters.
-Second, the number of records vary considerably between ZIP codes ranging from just a few cases in rural areas to more than 10,000 cases for densely populated areas (the median size is 535 cases).
-Thus, the ZIP code level evaluation covers statistics which should be relatively easy to preserve (since they are based on a large number of cases) as well as statistics for rural areas which will be difficult to preserve.
-Finally, choosing the ZIP code level offers the convenience that maps can be generated relatively easily using any GIS software, since the geocodes of the ZIP code boundaries are directly available.
-We compute the ZIP codes for the synthetic data by identifying the closest geocode in the original data and transferring its ZIP code information.
-While there will always be an exact match for the synthesizers which treat the geocode as categorical and thus, the ZIP code will always be correct, this does not hold for the continuous synthesizer.
-For this approach it might happen that the closest observed geocode might actually belong to another ZIP code area.
-However, given the detailed grid provided by the original data, we believe these cases are rare and thus do not justify the more labor intensive task of identifying the correct ZIP code directly from the synthetic geocodes.
+We considered several outcome-specific utility measures.
+The first set of outcome-specific utility measures assumes that the analyst analyzes regional differences in the population at a very detailed geographical level, such as the ZIP code level.
+With access to the exact geocoding information, the analyst is very flexible in defining the geographical area she is interested in.
+For our evaluation, we choose the ZIP code level for three reasons: i) we need a sensible strategy to cluster all of the data for Bavaria, and the ZIP code offers a natural way of clustering the data on a very detailed level without the need to specify arbitrary boundaries for setting up the clusters; ii) the number of records vary considerably between ZIP codes, ranging from just a few cases in rural areas to more than 10,000 cases in densely populated areas (the median size being 535 cases), and therefore, the ZIP code level evaluation covers both statistics which should be relatively easy to preserve (since they are based on a large number of cases) and those for rural areas, which will be difficult to preserve; and iii) choosing the ZIP code level offers the convenience that maps can be generated relatively easily using any GIS software, since the geocodes of the ZIP code boundaries are directly available.

-Figure \ref{fig:wage} depicts the share of high wage earners in Bavaria, where high wages are defined as wages above the seventieth quantile of the wage distribution in Bavaria.
-Figure \ref{fig:frgn} depicts the share of foreigners.
-In both figures the results based on the original data and the results based on the three different synthesizers are depicted.